 The Officine Ferroviarie Meridionali of Naples entered the aircraft industry in 1923 and obtained a license from Fokker to build the C.V and F.VII/3m in 1925.
 In 1934 the Societa Anonima Industrie Aeronautiche Romeo was set up to take over its aeronautical division and in 1936 it was re-named Industrie Meccaniche Aeronautiche Meridionali and absorbed into the Breda group.
-The ‘Ro’ suffix, in honour of its founder Nicola Romeo, was applied to all IMAM aircraft, with ing.
-Giovanni Galasso as their chief designer.
-Post war it was renamed Aerfer and merged with the Finmeccanica group.
+Ing.
+Giovanni Galasso was their chief designer.
+The ‘Ro’ suffix was applied to all IMAM aircraft in honour of its founder Nicola Romeo.
+Renamed Aerfer after the war and eventually merged with the Finmeccanica group.

 IMAM Ro.1.
 The first aircraft built by IMAM was a license built version of the Fokker C.V.
-It was the workhorse of the Regia Aeronautica during the early years and saw further use as a trainer in the run up to 1939.
-ItalianKits produced a 1/72 resin model of this aircraft, with nice decals and a mixture of white metal parts of varying quality and photo etch.
-They also had a 1/48 Ro.1 in the works for some time now.
-LF Models released 2 identical kits in 1/72, based on their Fokker CV kit but it is not a very well produced kit.
-A real shame as this interesting aircraft deserves a much better kit.
+It was the workhorse of the Regia Aeronautica during the early years and had further use as a trainer in the run up to 1939.
+Now OOP, ItalianKits produced a 1/72 resin model of this aircraft with nice decals and a mixture of white metal parts and photo etch.
+LF Models released a range of Fokker C.V. kits in 1/72 which included a Ro.1 version.

 IMAM Ro.10.
 Another licensed built Fokker (F.VIIb/3m) flown by Ala Littoria.
 It was powered by Alfa Romeo Lynx radials.
-The AZ Models nicely moulded 1/144th scale kit is definitely an interesting subject and Valom’s 1/72 F.VIIb/3m could make an easy conversion.
+AZ Models produced a nicely moulded 1/144th scale kit and Valom’s 1/72 F.VIIb/3m could make an easy conversion.

 IMAM Ro.30.
-This was a much modified IMAM Ro.1, sharing the same wing platform but with a heavily revised fuselage featuring an enclosed cockpit just ahead of the wing leading edge.
+This was a variant of the IMAM Ro.1 with a heavily revised fuselage featuring an enclosed cockpit just ahead of the wing leading edge.
 It saw only limited use and was eventually replaced by the Ro.37.
-Croco Models released a 1/72 resin kit but it is discontinued.
+Croco Models released a 1/72 resin kit but its OOP.

 IMAM Ro.37.
-First flown in 1933, this was IMAMs first major design for the Regia Aeronautica, a biplane reconnaissance aircraft that was well liked by its crew and saw widespread use in most theatres.
-By 1940, out of the 237 built, only 100 aircraft were still serviceable.
+First flown in 1933, this was IMAM Ro's first major design for the Regia Aeronautica.
+Powered by a Fiat A.30 V12 engine, it was a biplane reconnaissance aircraft that was well liked by its crew and saw widespread use in most theatres.
 Classic Airframe released a decent 1/48 kit of the Ro.37 which Special Hobby have since re-issued with new detail parts.
 The 1/72 Aviation USK and Azur kits are discontinued but the Airmodel vacuform is still around.

 IMAM Ro.37bis.
 A Piaggio Stella radial engined version of the aircraft described above.
 It was built in more numbers (332) and was the mainstay of the Regia Aeronautica.
 It soldiered on until 1943, mainly in the reconnaissance role.
-Special Hobby recently re-released the 1/48 Classic Airframe kit which had been discontinued.
-In 1/72, only the Airmodel vacuform kit is available.
-The Azur kit is discontinued.
+Special Hobby have re-released the 1/48 Classic Airframe kit and builds into a good looking model.
+In 1/72, only the Airmodel vacuform kit is available as the Azur kit is OOP.

 IMAM Ro.41.
-A neat compact biplane, this 1935 design was originally intended to be used a light fighter, a role for which it was deemed unsuitable due in most part for being underpowered.
+A neat compact biplane was originally designed as a light fighter, a role for which it was deemed unsuitable due in most part for being underpowered.
 It had more success as a trainer, being easy to fly and highly aerobatic.
-Over 740 were built, including a few post war.
-It was not retired until 1950.
-Only the rather pricey Planet Models resin 1/72 kit is available and it is a fine little model.
-Only a lack of good internal detail and a generic engine disappoints.
-Decals are for one aircraft, a camouflaged example from the Sienna flying school as seen in the image on the right.
+Over 740 were built including a few post war and was not retired until as late as 1950.
+Planet Models resin 1/72 kit has some shape issues but can be resolved with a bit of modification.
+Kora produced a 1/72 injection moulded kit and comes in a series of 8 boxings that covers a wide range of schemes and types.
+It is a typical short run it, but can be made into a decent looking model.

 IMAM Ro.43.
-This is a floatplane version of the IMAM Ro.37bis, with a revised folding-wing arrangement.
-Designed to be catapulted from the deck of Italy's principal Navy ships, nearly all were aluminium dope overall often with bold red recognition stripes on the upper surfaces of the wings.
-About 125 were built but saw limited use during wartime as they were too fragile for rough sea handling.
-The Special Hobby 1/48 kit is the only one to go for in this scale.
-The interior has a fair amount of detail but purists might want to add even more.
-The central float support struts will need to pinned to the fuselage.
-The 1/72 Pavla Ro.43, from their ‘Octopus’ range, was the best in that scale but it is discontinued.
+This is a floatplane version of the IMAM Ro.37bis with a revised folding-wing arrangement.
+Designed to be catapulted from the deck of Italy's principal Navy ships nearly all were aluminium dope overall often with bold red recognition stripes on the upper surfaces of the wings.
+About 125 were built.
+They saw limited use during wartime as they were too fragile for rough sea handling.
+The Ilium 1/48 resin kit is OOP, so Special Hobby 1/48 kit is the only choice in this scale.
+The interior has a fair amount of detail but purists might want to add even more as it is highly visible.
+The 1/72 Pavla Ro.43, from their ‘Octopus’ range, was the best in that scale but it is OOP.
 Both kits are a close match to the plans found in the Ali d'Italia guide book.

 IMAM Ro.44.
 This is the single-seat fighter version of the Ro.43.
 Only about 50 were built.
-The Special Hobby 1/48 kit is an easier build compared to their Ro.43 as there is far less interior detail to work with.
-Pavla, under its nautical 'Octopus' label, released an accurate limited-run injection kit in 1/72 scale but its discontinued, as is the Massimodels limited run 1/48th scale resin kit which was quite expensive and shares many parts with the Lilium 1/48 resin Ro.43 kit.
+The Special Hobby 1/48 kit is an easier build compared to their Ro.43 as there is far less interior detail to deal with.
+Pavla, under its nautical 'Octopus' label, released an accurate limited-run injection kit in 1/72 scale but it is OOP, as is the Massimodels limited run 1/48th scale resin kit.
+It was quite expensive and shared many parts with the Lilium 1/48 resin Ro.43 kit.

 IMAM Ro.51.
 A 1937 fighter prototype fitted with a FIAT A.74 radial engine and a fixed undercarriage.
-It had an usually small tailplane and proved to be a poor aircraft design.
-A floatplane version was built but, again, did not see further development.
+It had an usually small tailplane and proved to be a poor design.
+A floatplane version was built but did not see further development.
 Omega Models have released three 1/72 resin kits (fixed wheel, retractable undercarriage & floatplane).

 IMAM Ro.57.
-This was a fine twin-engined 1939 fighter design, whose production was severely delayed for conversion into a dive bomber.
-Italy struggled to develop an aircraft suitable for this role and as a result about 50-60 were delivered by 1943.
+A fine twin-engined 1939 fighter design whose production was hampered by misguided development as a dive bomber.
+Italy struggled to develop such an aircraft and the Ro.57 was not suited for this role.
+Only about 50 to 60 were delivered by 1943 so saw very little action.
 The best reference source can be found in Aerofan #74.
-All kits are now discontinued: 1/72 KPL vacuform, CMR & Musevm resin kits and Special Hobby 1/72 & 1/48 injection moulded kits.
+All known kits are now discontinued.
+This includes the 1/72 KPL vacuform, CMR & Musevm resin kits and Special Hobby's 1/72 & 1/48 injection-moulded kits.

 IMAM Ro.63.
-Having been inspired by the Fi 156 Storch, a request was made to build an Italian STOL.
-The Ro.63 was selected but, due to the lack of suitable engines, only 6 aircraft were built.
-It was a very capable machine with good STOL performance and range.
+Inspired no doubt by the Fi 156 Storch, a request was made to build an Italian STOL.
+The Ro.63 was selected but due to the lack of a suitable engine only 6 were built.
+It was said to be a very capable machine with good STOL performance and range.
 More information about this aircraft can be found in Aerofan #84.
-The SEM Models 1/72 resin kit is now discontinued but Italiankits plan to release a 1/72 resin kit in the future.
+All known Ro.63 kits are OOP.
+These being the Dujin, Italian Wings & SEM Models 1/72 resin models.

 Ro.10